Some practical tips for staying CALM during written exams. Use these to help you relax, think positively and stay focused.

 A = Adjust your mindset

-• Banish thoughts of regret or doubt.
-Even a simple “I can do it!” can make a big difference to your confidence.
-There are a lot of questions, but you are here to take them on one-by-one, and you will make it through.
+- Banish thoughts of regret or doubt.
+Even a simple ‘I can do it!’ can make a big difference to your confidence.
+There may be a lot of questions, but you are here to take them on one-by-one, and you will make it through.

 L = Line it up

-• When the 15 minutes of preparation time starts, write down any information you are worried about forgetting on the notes paper provided.
-This could be formulas, definitions, or things to jog your memory such as acronyms or key words.
+- When the 15 minutes of preparation time starts, write down any information you are worried about forgetting on the notes paper provided.
+This could be formulas, definitions, or things to jog your memory.
 Once you have it written down you can come back to it as you need it.

-• Plan what order you’ll tackle the questions in.
-Your plan doesn’t need to be long and complicated.
+- Plan what order you’ll tackle the questions in.
 Number, highlight or circle the questions you plan to answer.
-Do tackle the easiest questions first.
+Tackle the easiest questions first.
 This builds your confidence and ensures you have a base level of marks before you start dealing with the trickier questions, which may take longer to complete.

 M = Manage your time

-• You’re working your way through the paper as you planned but make sure to closely monitor time and maximise the marks you can get for your answers.
+- You’re working your way through the paper as you planned but make sure to monitor time and maximise the marks you can get for your answers.

-• Check every page of your exam booklet, make sure you have answered every question you need to.
+- Check every page of your exam booklet and make sure you have answered every question you need to.

 After the Exam